TelepathicGrunt/Bumblezone/README.md

 &nbsp;

--Picking up Honey Blocks, taking honey from a Filled Porous Honeycomb Block, or taking honey from a Honeycomb Brood Block will give you Wrath of the Hive effect when in the dimension.
+-Mining Honey Blocks, taking honey from a Filled Porous Honeycomb Block, or taking honey from a Honeycomb Brood Block will give you Wrath of the Hive effect when in the dimension.

 &nbsp;

 -Having Wrath of the Hive will turn the dimension's fog red, play Flight of the Bumblebee by Rimsky Korsakov, make nearby Honeycomb Brood Blocks grow and spawn bees much faster, and the dimension will spawn even more Bees a bit away from you to hunt you down!
 Grab your Bane of Arthropod sword!

 &nbsp;